-- Wraparound Services expanded from 140 campuses to 210 campuses, and currently provides support to HISD through 215 campus specialists. - The 2019-2020 Student Assistance Forms (Wraparound Referrals) received were 48,267. - The number of interventions conducted by Wraparound Specialists increased from 103,664 in 2018-2019 to 628,000 for the 2019-2020 school year. - Launched a comprehensive Wraparound Services needs assessment that surveyed over 60,000 parents, students, and staff members in collaboration with the Rice Houston Education Research Consortium (HERC). - Wraparound specialists played a vital role in outreach and supporting families during the COVID-19 epidemic, including supporting rental assistance, applications for the state P-EBT program, supporting food supply drives, and monitoring students' well-being families. - Wraparound continues their community collaboration structures through the Wraparound Feeder Advisory Councils, which includes campus personnel, parents and community stakeholders - Wraparound Services is in year 3 of implementation of the Full-Service Community Schools Grant (FSCS), which includes \$2.5 million for five schools, each year through 2023.
-This program provides support for the planning, implementation, and operation of full-service community schools that improve the coordination, integration, accessibility, and effectiveness of services for children and families, particularly for children attending high-poverty schools.
+Wraparound Services expanded from 140 campuses to 271 campuses, and currently provides support to HISD through 280 campus specialists and 11 Wraparound Districtwide Coaches.

+- The 2020-2021 Student Assistance Forms (Wraparound Referrals) received were 80,249. - The number of interventions conducted by Wraparound Specialists increased from 103,664 in 2018-2019 to 1,465,324 for the 2020--2021 school year. - Launched a comprehensive Wraparound Services needs assessment that surveyed over 60,000 parents, students, and staff members in collaboration with the Rice Houston Education Research Consortium (HERC) that led to the creation of the Needs Assessment Map & Dashboard - an interactive tool showcasing data trends and demand for services and resources across the district. - Wraparound specialists played a vital role in outreach and supporting families during the COVID-19 epidemic, including supporting rental assistance, applications for the state P-EBT program, supporting food supply drives, and monitoring students' wellbeing families.
+They were also a key connector in gathering resources and information during the 2020 Winter Storm experienced in the area. - Wraparound continues their community collaboration structures through the Wraparound Feeder Advisory Councils, which includes campus personnel, parents and community stakeholders. - Wraparound Services is in year 5 of implementation of the Full-Service Community Schools Grant (FSCS), which includes \$2.5 million for five schools, each year through 2023.
+This program provides support for the planning, implementation, and operation of full-service community schools that improve the coordination, integration, accessibility, and effectiveness of services for children and families, particularly for children attending high-poverty school.